innerdaze/Object._watch/README.md

-Object.watch
+Object._watch
 ============

 Object property watching using ECMAScript 5

-Object.watch is a provided method in Gekko and it's awesome.
+Object.prototype.watch is a provided method in Gekko and it's awesome.

 But why not spread the love?